>i'm sorry we can't intervene, we're just passive observers recording the majesty of nature

 >There is no proof I could have prevented this

->YOU'RE ON FIRE TOO FUCK
+>YOU'RE ON FIRE TOO FRICK

 >Sam from across the river's house was on fire before.
 Aren't you friends with him?
 Go judge your own people.